The Best Activities, Attractions, Sights and Tours in New Zealand

 92. Walk on the Crater of Mt Tarawera

 You don’t have to do a full-day hike to walk on the crater of a volcano, like the Tongariro Crossing.
 Mt Tarawera rivals those views!
-The mountain can be accessed via a 4WD and walking tour (more info on Viator and Tripadvisor) or helicopter (Viator/Tripadvisor).
+The mountain can be accessed via a 4WD and walking tour with Kaitiaki Adventures or a helicopter with Volcanic Air.

 93. Ride in a Supercar or Race a Go-Kart at Highlands Motorsport Park

 If you have the need for speed then get yourself down to Cromwell where the Highland Motorsport Park is located.
-Book in for a supercar lap (more info on Viator and Tripadvisor) or race your family and friends at their outdoor go-karting track (Viator/Tripadvisor).
+Book in for a supercar lap or race your family and friends at their outdoor go-karting track).

 Location: Cromwell, South Island.
 You can do all of these 10 Best Things to Do in Cromwell too.